proreytech/prorey.testing/README.md

 #### PRT Component Tests
   PRT Tests include resource connectivity config, timing of tests and following json fields

-  1. Dynamo items to be written to Dynamo Table and time when to write data
+  1. Dynamo items to be written to source Dynamo Table
-  2. Kinesis messages to be written to Kinesis source and time when to write data
+  2. Kinesis messages to be written to Kinesis source
-  3. Data to validate in Kinesis message bus and time when to do it
+  3. Data to validate in Kinesis message bus
-  4. Events to validate in SQS events queue and time when to do it
+  4. Events to validate in SQS events queue
-  5. Data to validate in CloudWatch logs and time when to do it
+  5. Data to validate in CloudWatch logs

   ![PRT Stream](prt-stream.png)